jason-alouda/Accounting-for-Incomplete-Concepts-in-Concept-Bottleneck-Models/README.md

 Alternatively, she might want to intervene on the model — would the model change its prediction if she declared that there was no narrowing?

-Recently, Koh et al. (2020) proposed Concept Bottleneck Models [4], a framework for models that support this kind of interaction.
+Recently, Koh et al. (2020) proposed Concept Bottleneck Models, a framework for models that support this kind of interaction.
 In a Concept Bottleneck Model (CBM), a network first learns to predict meaningful high-level concepts (e.g. joint space narrowing in knee x-rays) before predicting